ALEX

 UTMB CHIANG MAI 50K

-Trail / Ultra · 50 km · Thailand
+Trail / Ultra TBC · 50 km · Thailand

 The Chiang Mai leg of the UTMB World Series, a 50km trail race through the mountains of northern Thailand.
 Third UTMB race of the year, and the longest yet.
 By November the mileage and mountain experience accumulated across the year should make this feel like the natural next step.
 Chiang Mai is one of the great trail running destinations in Asia and a race I've been looking forward to since the calendar was set.